junh1024/junh1024-Documents/Games/EV Nova Guide.md

 - To start a storyline, you probably need a combat record
 - To get a combat record, you need to destroy ships
 - But if you destroy arbitrary ships you will prolly get hated by major government(s)
-- Raising your rating with one government (even by destroying pirates) may decrese your rating with its enemies
+- Raising your rating with one government (even by destroying pirates) may decrease your rating with its enemies
 - If you get hated, ships of that government may attempt to destroy you & forbid you from landing, unless you pay a bribe
 - The game auto-saves to your pilot file when you take off.
 It's advised to make regular pilot backups.
 - If you are killed, just reload your pilot to revive them (unless you have strict play)